fqantonio/GoingInductive/README.md

 Since this is a longitudinal data sample, Junior and junior high for the physics and chemistry content of the Portuguese school curriculum, the **conclusions** extrapolation should be used carefully.

 The data used in this work was gathered over 13 years, in the period 2003 to 2019, from actual teacher day-to-day practice assessments about students **Learning Transfer**, **Lab Practice**, **Classroom Behavior**, that include Social Skills, and **Academic Results**.
 After starting to be interested about the different ways students lear I came across with the work of Felder´s learning styles (Felder; Silverman; 1988) and Wiley's Learning Objects (Wiley, 2002).
 These paper's showed me a complete list of different methodology that seems very promising and more adapted to the way brain learns.
-Furthermore, the readings about alternative **educational methodologies** went on also into the Cognitive Load Theory (Sweller, 1998), Brain Based Leaning[^readme-2] (Jensen, 2005), Gardner Multi Intelligences Theory (Gardner, 2011) and four component instructional design (4C/ID) (Van Merrienboer, Clark, Croock, 2002).
+Furthermore, the readings about alternative **educational methodologies** went on also into the Cognitive Load Theory (Sweller, 1998), Brain Based Learning[^2] (Jensen, 2005), Gardner Multi-Intelligence Theory (Gardner, 2011) and four component instructional design (4C/ID) (Van Merrienboer, Clark, Croock, 2002).
 After four years of readings and tests, in 2013 the 4C/ID methodology was applied and a bLearning environment online set with MOODLE Learning Management System (LMS) (Rice, 2006) lessons that were mostly accomplished in the classroom: fewer logs into the system were from outside.

 [^readme-2]: How brain learns? <https://learningobjectslearningstyles.edublogs.org/2019/11/02/brain-based-learning/><https://cmap.ihmc.us/>